SocialCognitiveSystems/ButtonFactory/README.txt

-TouchUI via IPAACA:
+ButtonFactory via IPAACA:

+Description: Creates AlwaysOnTop Buttons, listening to ipaaca categories.

 How to compile and run: run 'ant' in this folder, or 'ant test'

-IMPORTANT (if TouchUI won't run): java -version should print "Java(TM) SE Runtime Environment (build 1.8.***)"
+IMPORTANT (if ButtonFactory won't run): java -version should print "Java(TM) SE Runtime Environment (build 1.8.***)"
 The SE Runtime instead of openjdk is required because of javafx.
 This might change in the future.